 7. Add Resource Pages to Your Blog for Specific Topics and Categories

-This is something that I’ve recently implemented on SPI thanks to a recommendation (in that conversion strategies video) by Derek Halpern of Social Triggers (full disclosure – I earn a commission if you purchase), and it’s working out great!
+This is something that I’ve recently implemented on SPI thanks to a recommendation (in that conversion strategies video) by Derek Halpern of Social Triggers [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.], and it’s working out great!
 A lot of my older posts are getting a lot of new exposure as a result.

 Each resource page, which is linked to in my sidebar, highlights a specific topic that I talk about on SPI and it includes a number of links to older posts related to that topic.